feast-dev/feast/examples/quickstart/README.md

 - Online Batch Feature View
 - On Demand Feature View (sourced from a batch file)
-- On Demand Featuer View (sourced from a stream)
+- On Demand Feature View (sourced from a stream)

 To get this to run properly set your working directory to
 ```bash